Bios4Biol/intronSeeker/INSTALL.md

 To install intronSeeker, download all files and directories found at
 [URL](https://forgemia.inra.fr/faustine.oudin/Script_unigene/tree/modification_emilien),
-then, run the setup.sh script :
+then, open a bash session if you are not already in bash (bash command) and run the setup.sh script :

  ```diff
  + ./setup.sh